cristian-sima/Wisply/README.md

 ## Gettings started

-Wisply has been tested and it can work on two main operating systems: Microsoft Windows (10) and Ubuntu.
+We tested Wisply and we ensure you that it works on two main operating systems: Microsoft Windows (10) and Ubuntu.
 We provide the details for how to set up and install Wisply.

 ## Ubuntu